Adoniyas7/alx-pre_course/0x02-git/README.md

-#This is the README file
+#Hi, This is the README file for my alx-pre_course